By Clyde Hughes | AC JosepH Media

-In My CARE had hosted the Community Awareness Luncheon, Purity Ceremonies, Black Girls Rock (Jersey Style) events where they honor 12 women from our community that have overcome obstacles and were active in the community.
+In My CARE has hosted the Community Awareness Luncheon, Purity Ceremonies, and Black Girls Rock (Jersey Style) events where they honor 12 women from our community that have overcome obstacles and were active in the community.

 Austin said in one event, they conducted a youth mock election where 12-year-old participants prepared speeches for their roles in government and ran for office.

 “Just about all of our politicians showed up to support them and we also had a live voting machine so the youth could see how voting really worked,” Austin said.
 “We are hoping to get rid of any negative thoughts that our youth wrestle with when it comes to reaching their goals.”

 In My CARE also provides help to single parents and grandparents raising children.